wwhenxuan/wwhenxuan.github.io/index.md

 ## 🔥 News

 - **[Jun.
 2025]** My undergraduate thesis was rated as an outstanding thesis of Xidian University.
+- **[May  2024]** I have been awarded the Graduate Special Scholarship and Outstanding Graduate Title.
 - **[Oct.
 2024]** [PySDKit](https://github.com/wwhenxuan/PySDKit): We have developed and open-sourced the first integrated Python library for signal decomposition.
+- **[Sep.
+2024]** I have been awarded the National Scholarship and School-level Outstanding Student Title.

 <!-- {% include_relative _includes/publications.md %} -->